gusjava/a_old1/readme.md

 # First step

-Compile de src folder and launch the core Main class : *a.core.gus.gyem.GyemMain* In order to start a specific application, you should add the following argument : *config=\<app-id\>* where *\<app-id\>* is the your target application's ID
+Compile de src folder and launch the core Main class : *a.core.gus.gyem.GyemMain*.
+In order to start a specific application, you should add the following argument : *config=\<app-id\>* where *\<app-id\>* is the your target application's ID

 Up to now, available IDs are :